AstarNetwork/astar-docs/docs/xcm/building-with-xcm/xc-reserve-transfer.md

 - `fee_index` - which asset from `asset_id` to use for paying XCM fee

 **Note:** there is another version of `assets_reserve_transfer` precompile that accepts `address` instead of `bytes32` for `recipient_account_id`.

+# Transferring native assets

+Current API identifes assets being transferred by specifying an H160 style address (XC20).
+This prevents us from sending native token since there's no representation for it.
+However, there is a workaround for that which uses EVM `msg.value` API.

+Precompile implemenation checks `msg.value` and, if positive, treats it as another asset to be sent (`MultiLocation { parents: 0, interior: Here }`).
+In that case, native asset is added to the tail of `asset_id` and `asset_amount` lists and can be indexed by `fee_index` as any other asset in the list.
+Its value would be set equal to `msg.value`.

 # Transaction fees and asset sufficiency